chuhan-ouyang/git-commands/README.md

 8. interactive staging
 9. before switching to another branch, how to save your work
 10. git branch/merge diff seq
+11. fast forward
+12. force push, when to use

 #### :notebook: _Creating Branches_
 1. git branch is for creating new branch, git checkout is to switched to a created branch